 - All Part C plans have an annual limit on how much you will pay out-of-pocket for deductibles and copays.

-- Each Medicare Advantage plan has their own set of rules that enrollees must follow.
+- Each Medicare Advantage plan has its own set of rules that enrollees must follow.
 For instance, some plans require you to get permission, or prior authorization from the plan before receiving certain care.

 - With some plans, your doctor may need to get permission from the plan before giving you specific services or drugs.